 As alluded to in the open, hooking these up shouldn’t be complicated.

 Let’s go over what you’ll need first:

-2 studio monitors of your choice.
+- 2 studio monitors of your choice.

-An audio interface.
+- An audio interface.
 This is the middle man between the sound you hear and the monitors.
-It effectively powers the monitors via a clean digital to analog conversion and amplifier.
-So basically, something like the Focusrite Scarlett 2i2 is what we would call an interface with built in preamps and a clean A/D conversion.
+It effectively takes care of the digital-to-analog conversion.
+So basically, something like the Focusrite Scarlett 2i2/Volt 2 is what we would call an interface with built-in preamps and a clean A/D conversion.
 You could also opt for a standalone preamp, but it’s not necessary.
 Related: Preamp vs. Interface I would just go with an interface to start!

-Balanced XLR to TRS cables.
+- Balanced XLR to TRS cables.
 We discussed earlier why balanced cables are preferred.
 We want to cancel out any noise and using balanced cables effectively does that by using reverse polarity to achieve the desired effect.

-Plug the TRS ends into the back of your Interface, while also plugging the XLR ends into the backs of both of your monitors.
+- Plug the TRS ends into the back of your Interface, while also plugging the XLR ends into the backs of both of your monitors.
 Everything should be off at this point.

-After it’s recognized, go into your Sound panel and set the device as default.
+- After it’s recognized, go into your Sound panel and set the device as default.
 This will ensure that the sound comes from out of the monitors and not something else that you have (i.e. a separate headphone amp or something).

 Make sure to purchase balanced cables to avoid noise/ground floor issues.